Senators say agreement on gun violence compromise is at hand

 But he added, “I believe that the same people who are telling us to do something are sending us a clear message, to do what we can to keep our children and communities safe.
 I’m confident this legislation moves us in a positive direction.”

 The measure will need at least 10 GOP votes to reach the 60-vote threshold major bills often need in the 50-50 Senate.
-Ten Republican senators had joined with 10 Democrats in backing the framework, and Cornyn said he believed those Republicans would see bargainers “tried our best to be true” to that earlier outline.
+Ten Republican senators had joined with 10 Democrats in backing the framework, and Cornyn told reporters that “I think there will be at least” 10 GOP votes for the measure.

 What’s uncertain is whether the agreement and its passage would mark the beginning of slow but gradual congressional action to curb gun violence, or the high water mark on the issue.
 Until Buffalo and Uvalde, a numbing parade of mass slayings — at sites including elementary and high schools, houses of worship, military facilities, bars and the Las Vegas Strip — have yielded only stalemate in Washington.